cwchan0212/hyperiondev-capstone5-flask/README.md

 pip install SQLAlchemy
 ```

-Alternatively, the user can installs the packages on the file  requirements.txt
+Alternatively, the user can install the packages on the file  requirements.txt
 ```
 pip install -r requirements.txt
 ```